-Sahara will provide two level of abstraction for API and UI based on the addressed use cases: cluster provisioning and analytics as a service.
+Sahara will provide two levels of abstraction for the API and UI based on the addressed use cases: cluster provisioning and analytics as a service.

-For the fast cluster provisioning generic workflow will be as following:
+For fast cluster provisioning a generic workflow will be as following:

-- select Hadoop version; - select base image with or without pre-installed Hadoop: - for base images without Hadoop pre-installed Sahara will support pluggable deployment engines integrated with vendor tooling;

-- you could download prepared up-to-date images from http://sahara-files.mirantis.com/images/upstream/kilo/; - define cluster configuration, including size and topology of the cluster and setting the different type of Hadoop parameters (e.g. heap size): - to ease the configuration of such parameters mechanism of configurable templates will be provided; - provision the cluster: Sahara will provision VMs, install and configure Hadoop; - operation on the cluster: add/remove nodes; - terminate the cluster when it's not needed anymore.
+- select a Hadoop (or framework) version. - select a base image with or without pre-installed data processing framework: - for base images without a pre-installed framework, sahara will support pluggable deployment engines that integrate with vendor tooling. - you can download prepared up-to-date images from http://saharafiles.mirantis.com/images/upstream/liberty/ - define cluster configuration, including cluster size, topology, and framework parameters (for example, heap size): - to ease the configuration of such parameters, configurable templates are provided. - provision the cluster; sahara will provision VMs, install and configure the data processing framework. - perform operations on the cluster; add or remove nodes. - terminate the cluster when it is no longer needed.

-For analytic as a service generic workflow will be as following:
+For analytics as a service, a generic workflow will be as follows:

-- select one of predefined Hadoop versions; - configure the job: - choose type of the job: pig, hive, jar-file, etc.; - provide the job script source or jar location; - select input and output data location (initially only Swift will be supported); - select location for logs; - set limit for the cluster size; - execute the job: - all cluster provisioning and job execution will happen transparently to the user; - cluster will be removed automatically after job completion; - get the results of computations (for example, from Swift).
+- select one of the predefined data processing framework versions. - configure a job: - choose the type of job: pig, hive, jar-file, etc. - provide the job script source or jar location. - select input and output data location. - set the limit for the cluster size. - execute the job: - all cluster provisioning and job execution will happen transparently to the user. - cluster will be removed automatically after job completion. - get the results of computations (for example, from Swift).